 Prerequisite: Health Law I (HLTH-305).

 This course engages students in the policymaking process, specifically focused on legal and policy issues concerning the criminalization of homelessness.
+The course offers an introduction to policy advocacy research and policy brief drafting.
 Students will collaborate with national, regional, and local homeless rights advocacy organizations (including the Western Regional Advocacy Project) and the U.C.
 Berkeley Policy Advocacy Clinic on specific research and analysis projects.
 Students will learn and conduct both legal and empirical research, and then advance their legal writing skills by drafting written analyses of their research.
 Once a week, all students meet together in a 2 hour session with the professor for the seminar portion of the course and to discuss individual and collective assignments.
 Then, individually or in small groups, students make weekly progress reports to the professor by phone, email, or in-person conferences to ensure the steady progress of assignments.
 Approximately once a month, all students will participate in a strategic planning conference call with our outside partners.
-HRAP1 is an introduction to policy advocacy research and policy brief drafting.
 In addition to the general class schedule, each student must schedule a time to participate in at least one session to administer surveys to a group of homeless individuals in Washington.
-HRAP2 emphasizes interviewing skills, the creation of demonstrative exhibits, and oral advocacy.
-Students vet the draft policy brief they researched and developed in HRAP1 with constituents and experts in the area to test the strength and completeness of their research and analysis and to test responses to their preliminary prescriptions.
-These interviews also test the students' skills on seeking and receiving critical feedback and to use judgment in incorporating such feedback into new plans for research and policy brief revisions.
-HRAP2 culminates in a sort of oral presentation or argument to a panel of experts (2-3 policy advocates from the greater community) to engage the students' oral presentation and persuasion skills.
-The panel session is structured like a mock hearing or briefing, with the students explaining (and to some degree, defending) their findings and recommendations.
-Students are graded on class participation, professionalism, a final paper, and the persuasive oral presentation of their final paper.
+Students are graded on class participation, professionalism, and a final paper.